 Goals of Bone Health Research

-Led by Sarah Gutknecht, PNP, Steven Koop, MD, Susan Novotny, PhD, Alison Schiffern, MD, Kevin Sheridan, MD, and Walter Truong, MD.
+Led by Steven Koop, MD, Susan Novotny, PhD, Alison Schiffern, MD, Kevin Sheridan, MD, Walter Truong, MD and Tonye Sylvanus.

 The goals of bone health research are to:

 - Understand how medical conditions affect bone growth.

 - Identify patients who are at risk of complications caused by poor bone health.

 - Investigate treatments that might prevent fragility fractures or pain and restore fragile bone to a healthier state.

 Select Ongoing Studies